What is the solar system?

 Sun

 The Sun is the centre of our solar system and our only star.
-However, not in the galaxy Milky Way.
+However, it is not the only star in the Milky Way galaxy.
 Why is the Sun essential for us?
-It is the source of heat, light and energy for life on Earth.
+It is the source of the heat, light and energy for life on Earth.
 It consists of hydrogen and helium.
 If you look up at the sky during the day, the Sun will be the brightest and largest object.

 Mercury, Venus

-Mercury is the smallest and closest planet to the Sun.
+Mercury is the smallest planet and the closest one to the Sun.
 During the day, the temperature on Mercury can rise to 450 degrees Celsius, while at night, it can drop to minus 170 degrees Celsius.
 Due to these extreme temperature swings, life on Mercury is not possible.

-We can name many fascinating facts about Venus as the day on it is longer than its year.
-Venus is very similar to our Earth from one point of view.
+One fascinating fact about Venus is that a day on Venus is longer than its year.
+In some ways, Venus is similar to Earth.
 But it is much hotter than Earth, and its atmosphere is poisonous.

 Earth, Mars

 On the other hand, Earth is perfect for life.
 Our planet, the third from the Sun, is around 4.5 billion years old.
 It is the only planet with liquid water on the surface.
-Its atmosphere is primarily composed of nitrogen and oxygen, with other gases such as argon and carbon dioxide present.
+Its atmosphere is primarily composed of nitrogen and oxygen, with trace amounts of argon and carbon dioxide.
 Earth provides optimal conditions for life, and that is why it is the only planet where humans can live.
 The ideal conditions for supporting life include the presence of a breathable atmosphere, access to drinking water, a stable temperature range, an existing magnetic field, an appropriate distance from the Sun, and other contributing factors.

 Mars, The Red Planet, is only half the size of Earth.
 The weather is cold, up to minus 140 degrees Celsius.
-There is as we know, water in the form of ice on its poles and possibly other frosty locations.
+As we know, there is water in the form of ice at its poles and possibly other frozen areas.
 Mars has two moons – Phobos and Deimos.

 Gas giants